With the support of the

 Data

-The timeline contains 630 events, 237 historical figures, and 120 multi-year spans across 13 categories.
+The timeline contains 865 events, 238 historical figures, and 173 multi-year spans across 13 categories.
 Content aims for global coverage across all epochs, with particular attention to non-Western civilizations, women in history, and environmental milestones.
+This database is shared with the Corridor of Life climate timeline.

 Climate data sources